Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 - Grasp the pull-up bar with a grip that is slightly wider than shoulder-width.

-- Pull yourself up towards the bar, keeping your elbows close to your body.
+- Pull yourself up towards the bar.

 - Focus on using your back and arm muscles to pull your chin over the bar.

-This type of exercise can help build strength and endurance in the muscles used for pull ups and chin ups, and can also help improve your overall technique.
+This type of exercise can help build strength and endurance in the muscles used for pull-ups and chin-ups and can also help improve your overall technique.

-For example, you can perform an isometric hold at the top of a chin up by pulling yourself up to the bar and holding the position for a set period of time, such as 5-10 sec.
+For example, you can perform an isometric hold at the top of a chin-up by pulling yourself up to the bar and holding the position for a set period of time, such as 5-10 sec.

-How To Do Isometric holds chin ups
+How To Do It

-- Grab the pull-up bar with your palms facing you and your hands about shoulder width apart.
+- Grab the pull-up bar with your palms facing you and your hands about shoulder-width apart.

-- Pull yourself up until your chin is over the bar.
-If you are unable to do a chin-up, you can still do this exercise by using a chair or step to jump.
+- If you cannot do a chin-up, you can still do this exercise by using a chair or step to jump.

-- Make sure your chin is above the bar.
-Hold for 5 seconds then lower down to 90 degrees and hold for 5 then lower down again to just before the bottom.
+- Hold for 5 seconds, then lower down to 90 degrees and hold for 5, then lower down again to just before the bottom.

 6. Wide-Grip Pull-Ups